The client is a major US telecom provider. The company had a multimedia streaming solution and wanted to add more functionality to it.

-Softeq designed a scalable back end, mobile apps, and custom Android firmware for the customer’s media streaming device.
+So, the client turned to Softeq to develop a back end, mobile apps, and custom Android firmware.

 To broadcast ads on a digital screen, users insert the device into a flat panel display, connect to the device remotely using the mobile application and Advertiser Portal, and choose the appropriate settings.
 The data is communicated over LTE.
 Source content can be simultaneously broadcast to multiple flat panels carrying the streaming device.
 The solution is integrated with AWS services and enables remote device management and monitoring.